Spatial preferential attachment networks: Power laws and clustering coefficients: The model

-around the vertex~$\x=(x,s)$ at time~$t$.
-The probability of connecting a new vertex to an old one is given by the value of the influence profile around the old vertex at the position of the new one.
-In the important special case of the profile function $\varphi(r)= \un{\{r<\frac12\}}$, which only takes the values zero or one, this decision is not random.
-In this case a vertex~$\x$ is linked to a new vertex born at time $t$ if and only if their positions are within distance ${f(Z_\x(t-))}/(2t)$.
-In other words, every vertex~$\x$ is surrounded by an \emph{influence region}, a ball of time-dependent radius ${f(Z_\x(t-))}/(2t)$, and a new vertex is linked to all older vertices in whose influence region it falls at the time of its birth.
-This special case already reveals the complexity and interest of the model, and the reader is encouraged to first figure out its behaviour.
+The probability of connecting a new vertex~$(y,t)$ to an old one is given by the value of the influence profile around the old vertex at the position~$y$ of the new one.
+In the important special case of the profile function $\varphi(r)= \un{\{r<\frac{1}2\}}$, which only takes the values zero or one, this decision is not random.
+In this case a vertex~$\mathbf{x}$ is linked to a new vertex born at time $t$ if and only if their positions are within distance ${f(Z_\mathbf{x}(t-))}/(2t)$.
+In other words, every vertex~$\mathbf{x}$ is surrounded by an \emph{influence region}, a ball of time-dependent radius ${f(Z_\mathbf{x}(t-))}/(2t)$, and a new vertex is linked to all older vertices in whose influence regions it falls at the time of its birth.
+This special case already reveals the complexity and interest of the model, and the reader is encouraged to first figure out its behavior.